US trade-human rights link tests Obama-Russia ties

 It is, at least in Russian eyes, almost a textbook example of what Putin dislikes most about the United States: its perceived use of human rights concerns as a geopolitical instrument and the resort to sanctions for punishment.

-In a decree signed hours after his inauguration to a six-year third term in May, Putin said he wanted "truly strategic" ties with the United States but they must be based on equality, non-interference and respect for one another's interests.
+In a decree signed hours after his inauguration to a six-year third term in May, Putin said he wants "truly strategic" ties with the United States but they must be based on equality, non-interference and respect for one another's interests.

 Russia has sought to reassure Americans that Moscow's response to the bill would not affect business dealings.

-The Magnitsky Act is the flip side of the bill to grant Russia PNTR status, which both sides hope, along with Russia's WTO membership, will bolster bilateral trade, which amounted to a paltry $43 billion last year.
+The Magnitsky Act is the flipside of the bill to grant Russia PNTR status, which both sides hope, along with Russia's WTO membership, will bolster bilateral trade, which amounted to a paltry $43 billion last year.

 "There's a lot that can be done on that, and that is stuff he understands and cares about," Charap said of Putin.

 Russia has threatened to retaliate if Obama signs the bill into law.
-Foreign Minister Sergei Lavrov told U.S. Secretary of State Hillary Clinton on Thursday that Russia would bar entry for Americans "guilty of crude human rights abuses."
+Foreign Minister Sergei Lavrov told U.S. Secretary of State Hillary Clinton on Thursday that Russia would bar entry for Americans "guilty of crude human rights abuses".

-Moscow has also warned it would respond with "asymmetrical" measures, seeming to hint the bill could have a spillover effect into broader areas in which the United States wants Russian cooperation most, such as nuclear arms control and Iran.
+Russia has also warned it would respond with "asymmetrical" measures, seeming to hint the bill could have a spillover effect into broader areas in which the United States wants Russian cooperation most, such as nuclear arms control and Iran.

 "It will have a mostly symbolic effect," said Yevgeny Volk, a Russian political analyst.